 - Fraser, P.J., S.F, Cruickshank, R.L.
 Shelmerdine and L.E.
 Smith (2008) Hydrostatic pressure receptors and depth usage in crustacea and fish.
 Navigation: Journal of the Institute of Navigation Special Issue on Bio-Navigation 55, No. 2, 159-165

 - Fraser, P.J. and L. E. Smith (2008) Depth: A forgotten dimension Proceedings of the Royal Institute of Navigation RIN08: 32.1-7

 - Smith, L.E.; Gruber, S.H.; Kessel, S.; Metcalfe, J. Fraser, P.J.
 (2007).
 Generation 5 data storage tags, GPS and developed methodology for studying the hydrostatic pressure environment of the juvenile lemon shark (Negaprion brevirostris).
 Proceedings of the Institute Of Navigation 63rd Annual Conference, Cambridge, Boston, Ma.
 Pp 253-263.

 - Fraser, P.J.; Cruickshank, S.F.; Shelmerdine, R.L.; Smith, L.E.
 (2007).
 Hydrostatic Pressure Receptors and Path Integration in Crustacea and Fish.
 Proceedings of the Institute Of Navigation 63rd Annual Conference, Cambridge, Boston, Ma.
 Pp 264-269.

-Lauren is currently running two main projects in her capacity as a shark scientist and environmental research consultant;
+Lauren is currently working on three main projects in her capacity as a shark scientist and environmental research consultant;

-2. Quantifying Marine Litter around the Scottish Coastline; for this project i will be surveying and analyzing the marine litter found in key locations in the North East of Scotland.
-This is a research consultant role and i will be collaborating with Marine Scotland Science.
+3. Quantifying Marine Litter around the Scottish Coastline; for this project I surveyed and analysed the marine litter found in key locations in the North East of Scotland, this project was in collaboration with Marine Scotland Science.
 Our findings have recently been published in Frontiers in Marine Science.